 Our Science Department aims to inspire a life-long love for learning by fostering curiosity and encouraging positive risk-taking.
 The expectations are to develop critical thinking skills with an appreciation of, and respect for, an ever-changing world of science.
 Through a creative, open-ended, multi-sensory, interdisciplinary curriculum, our students become scientifically literate stewards of the environment and humankind.

-Biology I is the first class in the Country Day science curriculum, required of all 9th graders and 10th grade transfers who have not completed a comprehensive lab course in high school biology.
+Biology I is the core class in the Country Day science curriculum, required of all current students and transfers who have not completed a comprehensive lab course in high school biology.
 This course develops the skills and lab experience necessary to move on in the sciences.
-Most students move onto a chemistry course in the sophomore year.
+Most students move on to Chemistry and Physics in their sophomore and junior years.

-A conceptual and lab-based survey of basic biology with emphasis on the scientific method, biochemistry, cell structure and function, genetics, biotechnology, human systems, and evolution.
-Rather than focusing on a body of facts, the course uses broad themes and questions to guide student learning by drawing connections between the different aspects of biology.
-Development of study skills and laboratory skills is integral to the course.
+A conceptual and lab-based survey of basic Biology with emphasis on the scientific method, biochemistry, cell structure and function, genetics, biotechnology, human systems, and evolution.
+Rather than focusing on a body of facts, the course uses broad themes and questions to guide student learning by drawing connections between the different aspects of Biology.
+Intentional development of study and laboratory skills is integral to the course.

-Prerequisites: Biology I, Chemistry I/Honors Chemistry I and qualification
+Full year.
+Prerequisites: Biology I, Chemistry I or Honors Chemistry I, and qualification

-This college-level survey course includes the study of cellular and molecular biology, signal transduction, biotechnology, genetics, evolution, diversity of living things, animal form and function, populations, and ecology equivalent to a two-semester introductory level biology course.
-This course explores science as a process, uses personal experience in scientific inquiry, and applies biological knowledge and critical thinking to environmental and social concerns.
+This college-level survey course includes the study of cellular and molecular Biology, signal transduction, Biotechnology, Genetics, Evolution, diversity of living things, animal form and function, populations, and ecology equivalent to a two-semester introductory level Biology course.
+The course explores science as a process, uses personal experience in scientific inquiry, and applies biological knowledge and critical thinking to environmental and social concerns.
 The goal of the course is to develop advanced inquiry and reasoning skills, application of mathematical routines, and connection of concepts in and across domains structured around four big ideas.
-Extended lab time is required.
-It is expected that students will sit the AP exam or equivalent at the conclusion of the course.
+Extended lab time is required, and students are expected to sit the AP Biology exam.

 AP Environmental Science

-Prerequisites: Biology I and Chemistry I OR Honors Chemistry I (previous or concurrent), and qualification
+Full year.
+Prerequisites: Biology I, Chemistry I or Honors Chemistry I (previous or concurrent) and qualification

 AP Environmental Science is a lab-based, college-level course designed to provide students with the scientific principles, concepts, and methodologies to understand the interrelatedness of the natural world.
-In addition, students are taught to identify, analyze, and evaluate environmental issues and their potential risks and solutions; and become critical thinkers and problem solvers for environmental challenges.
+In addition, students are taught to identify, analyze, and evaluate environmental issues and their potential risks and solutions, and to become critical thinkers and problem solvers.
 Topics include: energy flow and matter cycling in ecosystems, basic ecology, human population dynamics, resource use, energy issues, food/soil resources, water resources, biodiversity loss, air/water pollution detection and management, eutrophication, acid rain, ozone depletion, and climate change.
-Participation in a research-driven fall semester Saturday field trip within Charlotte and a spring field trip to Charleston, SC, is mandatory.
-Extended lab time is required.
-It is expected that students will sit the AP exam or equivalent at the conclusion of the course.
+Participation in a research-driven fall semester Saturday field trip within Charlotte, and a spring field trip to Charleston, is mandatory.
+Extended lab time is required and it is expected that students will sit the AP Environmental Science exam.

-This course provides a survey of contemporary environmental issues, such as climate change, endangered species, food production, and others.
-Students learn about both the underlying science behind the issue as well as explore different perspectives on it.
-The course draws from the humanities, social sciences, and natural sciences.
-Debate over the issues take place in class discussions and are also assessed on tests and lab reports.
-As a culmination to the course, teams of students present on an issue of their choice and argue from different perspectives.
+This semester course provides a survey of contemporary environmental issues, such as climate change, endangered species, food production, and others.
+Students learn about the underlying science behind these issues as well as explore different perspectives on them.
+The course draws from the Humanities, Social Sciences, and Natural Sciences.
+Debate over issues takes place in class discussions and also on tests and lab reports.
+As a culmination to the course, teams of students will present on an issue of their choice and argue from different perspectives.
 The course is open to grades 10–12.

-This semester course is a survey of the basic concepts of marine biology, primarily through examining the interdependence of organisms to each other and to their environment.
-Topics include the properties of water, the physical and chemical dynamics of marine environments; food webs and trophic dynamics, marine plants, marine invertebrates and vertebrates, adaptation of marine organisms, and a survey of selected marine ecosystems.
+This semester course is a survey of the basic concepts of Marine Biology.
+Topics include the interdependence of organisms to each other and to their environments, properties of water, the physical and chemical dynamics of marine environments, food webs and trophic dynamics, marine plants, marine invertebrates and vertebrates, adaptation of marine organisms, and a survey of selected marine ecosystems.
 Students study these topics through readings and discussions, hands-on activities, and participation in a mandatory overnight field trip to Charleston.
 The course is open to grades 10–12.

-The course examines ethical issues surrounding controversial applications of biotechnology.
-Major topics include genetic modification, genetic screening, stem cells, and cloning.
-Students are challenged to consider the ethical implications of these topics while demonstrating an understanding of the science behind the issues.
-To accomplish this, students participate actively in class discussions, carry out complex labs with accuracy and efficiency, debate ethical topics and scenarios, compose detailed lab reports, and write in-class essays.
-Rather than taking a final exam, students complete a final project of their choosing on a bioethical issue.
+The semester course examines ethical issues surrounding controversial applications of biotechnology.
+Major topics will include genetic modification, genetic screening, stem cells, and cloning.
+Students will be challenged to consider the ethical implications of these topics while demonstrating an understanding of the science behind the issues.
+To accomplish this, students will participate actively in class discussions, carry out complex labs with accuracy and efficiency, debate ethical topics and scenarios, compose detailed lab reports, and write in-class essays.
+Rather than taking a final exam, students will complete a final project of their choosing on a bioethical issue.
 The course is open to grades 10–12.

-This semester elective is offered to students who desire further study into the structure and function of the human body specifically as it relates to the athlete.
-All the major organ systems of the body are introduced with an in-depth study of the musculoskeletal and nervous systems.
-Through various class activities, including a cat dissection, students have the opportunity to gain a better understanding and enhance their appreciation of these systems as each function both individually and collectively in the human body.
+This semester course examines the structure and function of the human body.
+All the major organ systems of the body are introduced along with an in-depth study of the musculoskeletal and nervous systems.
+Through various class activities, including a cat dissection, the students have the opportunity to enhance their appreciation of these systems as each function both individually and collectively in the human body.
 With the basic knowledge of the body’s structure and function, students also begin to understand the basic components involved in achieving wellness and optimum performance as well as recognizing injury and illness.
-Furthermore, through knowledge gained about the body’s structure and function, students gain insights into the prevention, care, and treatment of athletic injury and illness.
+The course is open to grades 10–12.

 Physiology of Human Systems

-Physiology of Human Systems is an elective course offered to students who are interested in further study into the structure and function of the internal systems of the human body.
-Students participate in lab activities, including a cat dissection of the internal organs, designed to enhance their understanding and appreciation of how each system functions both individually and collectively in the human body.
-With the basic knowledge of the body’s structure and function, students also begin to understand the basic components involved in achieving wellness and optimum performance as well as recognizing injury and illness.
-Furthermore, students gain insights into the prevention, care, and treatment of a variety of medical conditions.
+This semester course is offered to students who are interested in deeper study into the structure and function of the internal systems of the human body.
+Students will participate in lab activities that are designed to further enhance their understanding and appreciation of how each system functions both individually and collectively in the human body.
+With the basic knowledge of the body’s structure and function, students continue to understand the basic components involved in achieving wellness and optimum performance as well as recognizing injury and illness.
+Furthermore, students will gain insights into the prevention, care, and treatment of a variety of medical conditions.
 The course is open to grades 10–12.